CENTRE POINT ARCHITECTURE: RICHARD SEIFERT'S BRUTALIST LANDMARK IN LONDON

 • How it reads at small scale — exceptionally well.
 The grid is so strong and so consistent that it asserts itself immediately.
 The PopArc version particularly suits this building — the graphic quality of the pattern translates directly into wall art.

 • How to display — the façade model works well with a direct light source, which picks up the shadow in the recessed glazing and the three-dimensional quality of the mullion profile.
-The PopArc is designed for wall mounting and the pattern benefits from being seen flat-on.
+The PopArc is designed for wall mounting.

 As an object, Centre Point is a study in how repetition and module become identity — a building whose entire character is generated by a single precast unit, multiplied.